 Andrew: I got you.
 I got you.
 So, do you have a role in that?
 Do we have a role in that?
-Do–

 Elizabeth: Yes.
 As an Agile coach, what you’re doing is you’re evaluating when that tipping point is.
-For instance, just recently, I’ve been working with a connective products client for a very long time.
-We have dabbled a variations of elements of SAFe that have really benefited them.
-However, we finally got into that tipping point where we need to make some more dramatic changes to see faster time to market more predictability as well as profitability which are the three key things that a business is really looking to improve on.
+For instance, just recently, I’ve been working with a connected products client for a very long time.
+We have dabbled at variations of elements of SAFe that have really benefited them.
+However, we finally got to that tipping point where we need to make some more dramatic changes to see faster time to market more predictability as well as profitability which are the three key things that a business is really looking to improve on.
 Predictability, profitability and time to market.
 Within that, we recently went to a SAFe Dev-Ops course.
-It really seemed to be that light switch on seeing the benefits of how one, they could focus on a Dev-Ops element of SAFe within IT and make improvements there to then have widespread benefit across the organization to really improve those three items I mentioned with their engineering team, with marketing and business, product development and IT can all come together.
+It really seemed to be that light switch on seeing the benefits of how one, they could focus on a dev-ops element of SAFe within IT and make improvements there to then have widespread benefit across the organization to really improve those three items I mentioned with their engineering team, with marketing and business, product development and IT can all come together.
 That’s what we’re working towards now.

 Andrew: That’s got to be transformational for some businesses who never really thought through these processes broader than just an IT problem.

 Elizabeth: Correct.
 Yes.
 It’s very easy for them being anyone in this—any company to really just say, “Oh, that’s IT, they got to figure it out.”
 They’re the ones developing the software, they’re the ones developing with firmware and that’s really the crux of a lot of the problems that they run into.
 A lot of people say, “You know what, we just need to get their buy-in.”
 Well, buy-in is very ancillary, it’s thin, right?
 I get it.
 Yes, you have my buy-in, here’s some money, go get training.
 That’s not engagement.
-We need engagement for people that really have a vested interest and to see the value and to lean and on what the teams are trying to actually accomplish.
+We need engagement for people that really have a vested interest and to see the value and to lean on what the teams are trying to actually accomplish.
 That’s on us.